Back to System Design

-Design infinite scroll for millions of items.
+How would you design infinite scroll for a list with millions of items?

 Combine cursor-based pagination (fetch in pages as the user nears the end) with virtualization (render only the visible window).
 Use IntersectionObserver to trigger loads, cache pages, handle loading/error/end states, and preserve scroll position.
 Never hold all items in the DOM or in one fetch.